How to add display conditions to your email?

 | `{{ $product_1.price }}` € | `{{ $product_2.price }}` € | `{{ $product_3.price }}` € |

-Here, let's say you want to display the list of items canceled for the user's order as follows:
+Here, let's say you want to display the list of items in a user's order:

 >